David Pogue: Career

 Pogue wrote for Macworld magazine from 1988-2000.
 His back-page column was called The Desktop Critic.
 Pogue got his start writing books when Macworld owner IDG asked him to write Macs for Dummies to follow on the success of the first ...For Dummies book, DOS For Dummies, written by Dan Gookin.

 Starting in November 2000, Pogue served as the personal-tech columnist The New York Times; his column, "State of the Art," appeared each Thursday on the front page of the Business section.
 He also wrote "From the Desk of David Pogue," a tech-related opinion column sent to readers by e-mail.
 He also maintained a blog at nytimes.com called Pogue's Posts.

-Pogue joined CBS News Sunday Morning as a correspondent since 2002, writing and hosting stories on technology, science, the environment, and show business.
+Pogue joined CBS News Sunday Morning as a correspondent in 2002, writing and hosting stories on technology, science, the environment, and show business.

-From 2007 to 2011, Pogue appeared on CNBC's Power Lunch in a taped, three-minute comic tech review, which then appeared on the New York Times website, nytimes.com, as well as iTunes, YouTube, TiVo, and JetBlue.
+From 2007 to 2011, Pogue appeared on CNBC's Power Lunch in a taped, three minute comic tech review, which then appeared on The New York Times website, nytimes.com, as well as iTunes, YouTube, TiVo, and JetBlue.

-In 2007, the Discovery HD and Science channels aired his six-episode series, It's All Geek to Me, a how-to show about consumer technology.
+In 2007, Pogue was one of only four journalists (alongside Steven Levy, Ed Baig, and Walt Mossberg) provided with advance access to the first iPhone in order to review it.
+In the same year, the Discovery HD and Science channels aired his six-episode series, It's All Geek to Me, a how-to show about consumer technology.

-From 2010 to 2019, Pogue wrote a monthly column for Scientific American called "Techno Files."
+From 2010 to 2019, Pogue wrote a monthly column for Scientific American called "Techno Files".

-He hosted a four-part PBS Nova miniseries about materials science called "Making Stuff," which aired on four consecutive Wednesdays starting January 19, 2011, on PBS.
+He hosted a four part PBS Nova miniseries about materials science called "Making Stuff," which aired on four consecutive Wednesdays from January 19, 2011.
 It was followed by a two-hour special about the periodic table, "Hunting the Elements," which aired April 4, 2012.
 He hosted a further series, "Making More Stuff," on Nova in 2013.

-Taking up where "'Hunting the Elements' left off, Pogue hosted a three-part PBS Nova series 'Beyond the Elements'," about how key molecules and chemical reactions paved the way for life on earth, including humans and their civilizations.
+Taking up where "'Hunting the Elements' left off, Pogue hosted a three part PBS Nova series 'Beyond the Elements'," about how key molecules and chemical reactions paved the way for life on earth, including humans and their civilizations.
 The series aired on February 3, 2021.

-Pogue's December 2022 report for CBS Sunday Morning, which questioned the safety of the Titan submersible, went viral on social media after the submersible went missing in June 2023 with five people onboard.
+Pogue's December 2022 report for CBS Sunday Morning, which questioned the safety of the Titan submersible, went viral on social media after the submersible went missing in June 2023 with five people on board.

 Pogue is a frequent speaker at educational and government conferences, addressing such topics as disruptive technology, social media, digital photography, and why products fail.
 He has performed three times at TED conferences: in 2006, a 20-minute talk about simplicity; in 2007, a medley of high-tech song parodies at the piano (or, as Pogue joked, "a tedley,"); and in 2013, offering tips everyone should know ("a driver's ed for tech").
 In 2008, he performed at the EG conference, also in Monterey, talking about cellphones, the tricks they can be made to do, and how the phones are often better than the companies that market them.